yangalan123/anhp-andtt/sahp/README.md

    For evaluation purposes (computing loglik, RMSE, Accuracy), please use `sahp_testing` sub-package, which will be introduced below.

 2. For testing and synthetic data drawing, as the SAHP authors do not provide thinning algorithm implementation, for a fair comparison, we create a separate sub-package `sahp_testing` to do that.
-   This sub-package is still under construction and will be released soon.